wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 ![Large screenshot of TMC UI with Clusters selected and Integrations tile visible](/images/tmc_cluster_integrated.png)

 You can now click the link to Tanzu Observability.
-You are redirected to a dashboard in the Wavefront instance that shows the metrics for the Tanzu Mission Control cluster.
+You are redirected to a dashboard in the Wavefront instance that shows the metrics for the cluster.

 ## Examine Your Cluster's Data in Dashboards